Monday, August 19, 1991

 The end of an era.
 Standard-Times photo by Jack Iddon

 I was one of the last radio operators to transmit from the tower before it went down.
 I was also a live correspondent for WNBH that day.
 WNBH was the only radio station left on the air during the storm.
 The station was transmitting from it's County St, New Bedford location.
-Bernadette Coelho, Keith Thibeault were out in the field as well with Jack Pedersen at the news desk.
+Bernadette Coelho, Keith Thibeault were out in the field as well with Jack Peterson at the news desk.
 I was located by the hurricane barrier on the Fairhaven side.
 Wind gusts against my studio van reached 110mph.
-The highest gust recorded was 125mph at Block island.
+The highest gust recorded was 125mph at Block Island.
 The radio station received The Associated Press Award for Outstanding Coverage of a Live News Event that year.

 MLBaron (above) multi-prize winner "Thunderstruck" weather trivia contest sponsored by The Weather Channel.
 Standard-Times photo taken by Jack Iddon, August 9, 1991.
 10 days later Hurricane Bob hit SouthCoast MA.
 MLBaron, SkyWarn spotter along with a radio crew from WNBH received the AP Award for "Outstanding Coverage" in a live major weather event.